kyma-project/kyma/docs/service-catalog/docs/041-cr-usage-kind.md

 type: Custom Resource
 ---

-The `usagekinds.servicecatalog.kyma.cx` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to define which resources can be bound with the ServiceBinding and how to bind them.
+The `usagekinds.servicecatalog.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to define which resources can be bound with the ServiceBinding and how to bind them.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```
-kubectl get crd usagekinds.servicecatalog.kyma.cx -o yaml
+kubectl get crd usagekinds.servicecatalog.kyma-project.io -o yaml
 ```

 ## Sample custom resource